cleancoders/c3kit-apron/SCHEMA.md

 ## Dealing With Errors

-We've seen that when errors occur during `schema` operations, they appear as the value the offending field in the result. `schema/error?` makes it easy to tell if an error occurred.
+We've seen that when errors occur during `schema` operations, they appear as the value the offending field in the result. `schema/error?` makes it easy to tell if a result has an error.

 ``` clojure
 (schema/error? (schema/validate point {:kind :point :x 1 :y 2}))